 I. General Summary

-ACUE is committed to providing course experiences that is accessible to the widest possible audience, regardless of technology or ability.
+ACUE is committed to providing course experiences that are accessible to the widest possible audience, regardless of technology or ability.

 We are actively working to increase the accessibility and usability of our courses and other offerings, and in doing so adhere to many of the available standards and guidelines.

 II.
 Guidelines and Standards